What role does LiDAR annotation play in 3D mapping?

 Robotics and drones

-In robotics, LiDAR is used for navigation and obstacle avoidance.
+In robotics, LiDAR data is used for navigation and obstacle avoidance.
 LiDAR-equipped drones are often used to monitor or inspect hard-to-reach infrastructures.
-LiDAR enables robots and drones to move and operate autonomously in complex environments, providing essential data on their immediate surroundings.
+LiDAR data enables robots and drones to move and operate autonomously in complex environments, providing essential data on their immediate surroundings.

 Agriculture

 In agriculture, LiDAR is used to assess and monitor crop health, or to obtain real data for crop prediction.
 Data obtained from drones flying over crops can be used to optimize irrigation, fertilization and pest control strategies.
-In addition, LiDAR helps identify areas suffering from water stress or nutrient deficiencies, enabling farmers to intervene in a targeted manner and improve overall crop productivity.
+In addition, LiDAR data helps identify areas suffering from water stress or nutrient deficiencies, enabling farmers to intervene in a targeted manner and improve overall crop productivity.
 This technology plays a key role in modern agriculture, helping to maximize resource efficiency and minimize environmental impact, while increasing crop production.

 Environmental management and forestry